Skip to content

 - "*.test.*"

-When a sprint teammate is spawned, their ownership boundaries are injected into their spawn prompt.
+When an implement-phase agent is spawned, their ownership boundaries are injected into their spawn prompt.
 The agent is instructed to only modify files within those boundaries.

 Next Steps